corelayer/CoreLayer.Citrix.Adc.Nitro/docs/Documentation-LoadBalancing.md

         - ErrorCode: the errorcode of the request, 0 if successful.
         - ErrorMessage: the Message accompanying the ErrorCode, "Done" if successful.
         - Severity: the severity of the error, "NONE" if successful
-        - Lbmonitors: an array of CsactionConfiguration-objects returned by the Get-Request, all of which contain the properties mentioned above.
+        - Lbmonitors: an array of LbmonitorConfiguration-objects returned by the Get-Request, all of which contain the properties mentioned above.

 + Remove:
     * Creation of the Command: